prysmaticlabs/documentation/website/docs/install/install-with-script.md

 :::info Running on Mainnet?
 Skip to Step 3.

 Mainnet doesn't yet require JWT.
-If you're running on Mainnet, you can skip the rest of this section.
+If you're running on Mainnet, you can skip the rest of this step.

 :::